squally13/pokemon-search-app/README.md

 * `GET /favorites.php`: Retrieves the logged-in user's favorite Pokémon.
 * `POST /favorites.php`: Adds a Pokémon to the logged-in user's favorites.
 Expects `pokemon_name`.
 * `DELETE /favorites.php`: Removes a Pokémon from favorites.
 Expects favorite `id` as a query parameter (e.g., `/favorites.php?id=123`).

-## Future Enhancements (To-Do)

-* More detailed Pokémon information (e.g., evolutions, move sets, locations).
-* Advanced search and filtering options (by type, generation, etc.).
-* User profile page.
-* Password reset functionality.
-* Enhanced UI/UX with more animations and transitions.
-* Pagination for the main Pokémon list (if ever implemented) and favorites list.
-* Debouncing for the search suggestions input for better performance.
-* Loading skeletons for a smoother loading experience.
-* Comprehensive error handling and user feedback.
-* Unit and integration tests.
-* Deployment scripts/guide for a live server.